-Although the social media channels might not attract a lot of active participation for your particular field, it plays a big part in SEO and backlinks.
-For example, when it comes to fashion related products, a simple ‘pin this’ might go a long way in getting more customers to visit your website.
+Although the social media channels might not attract a lot of active participation in your particular field, it plays a big part in SEO and backlinks.
+For example, when it comes to fashion-related products, a simple ‘pin this’ might go a long way in getting more customers to visit your website.

 Once a customer has reached the checkout, make sure to provide them an hassle-free way to complete the order.
 Avoid being greedy & promoting more products or deals on this page.
 Remember- complicated checkout procedures often lead to abandoned carts.

 14. Make the CTA Striking